 My philosophy is that things have gotten so tricky in Victoria that the best approach is for jobseekers to collaborate on finding jobs and assist each other as much as possible.
 Yes, I realize that to some it might seem counterproductive to help others looking for work since you may be in direct competition with that person but I believe that what goes around comes around and also that if you don’t get something you have your heart set on it can be because there is something better waiting for you around the next corner (or perhaps I only find it encouraging to think that way).

-This job is intended for job hunters but I’ve also included some pages with resources for those with jobs to fill.
+This blog is primarily intended for job hunters but I’ve also included some pages with resources for those with jobs to fill.
 More about both aspects of the blog are below.
 Let’s get started.

 Want to know what a particular page is all about – jump to its description on this page by clicking on the list below.
 Want to go directly to the page itself – see the navigation menu off to the right or along the top of the page.

 - Job Bulletins and Online Job Boards